roshan-p/Java-Interface-Demo/README.md

 # Java-Interface-Demo
-Just simple demonstration that how to inherit from interface class.
+Just simple demonstration that how to a class inherit from interface class.